Salmon Salad with Dill

 - Chill salad for 30 minutes if you can, or longer chilling time is fine.

-More Tasty Ideas with Salmon:
+More Tasty Recipes with Salmon:

-Slow Cooked Salmon with Butter, Garlic, Capers, and Lemon
+- Slow Cooked Salmon with Butter, Garlic, Capers, and Lemon

-Roasted Asian Salmon and Green Beans Sheet Pan Meal
+- Roasted Asian Salmon and Green Beans Sheet Pan Meal

-Salmon Salad with Dill
+Salmon Salad Recipe with Dill

-This Salmon Salad with Dill is one of the best things I've ever made with leftover salmon, and I'll give you tips for quickly cooking the salmon to make the recipe if you don't have leftovers.
+This Salmon Salad Recipe with Dill is one of the best things I've ever made with leftover salmon, and I'll give you tips for quickly cooking the salmon to make the recipe if you don't have leftovers.

 Ingredients